-KENT FA ARE HERE TO GUIDE CLUBS THROUGH THE RECENT CHANGES TO SAFEGUARDING RESPONSIBILITIES IN OPEN AGE ADULT FOOTBALL.
+KENT FA ARE HERE TO GUIDE CLUBS AND LEAGUES THROUGH THE CHANGES TO SAFEGUARDING RESPONSIBILITIES IN OPEN AGE ADULT FOOTBALL.

-Kent FA recommend that every player aged 16-17 is given a copy of “Know Your Rights In Football” which can be downloaded below.
-This document ensures young players understand their rights in feeling safe, comfortable and not discriminated against, both on and off the field.
+- Kent FA recommends that every player aged 16-17 is given a copy of “Know Your Rights In Football” which can be downloaded below.
+This document ensures young players understand their rights in feeling safe, comfortable, and not discriminated against, both on and off the field.
 It can also direct them to the appropriate help if they would like to report a concern.

 Many clubs will already be meeting these requirements, especially those who currently also provide youth football where similar requirements are already in place.’